IMAGE BY - freepik (bangkok)

 2. Wat Arun (Temple of Dawn)

-Located on the banks of the Chao Phraya River, Wat Arun is one of Bangkok’s most iconic landmarks.
-Its striking spires, adorned with colorful porcelain, light up beautifully at sunrise and sunset.
-Climb the central tower for a panoramic view of the river and city.
+Built along the Chao Phraya River, Wat Arun is one of Bangkok’s most recognizable attractions.
+Its spires are ornately adorned with glistening, colorful porcelain.
+The towers are exquisitely lit at dawn and sunset.
+Climb up to the central tower for an eyeful of the river and, in a distance, the city.

 3. Chatuchak Weekend Market